John G. Brandon

-John G. Brandon (1879 – 1941) was an Australian-born writer known for his English crime fiction writing.
+John G. Brandon (8 March 1879 – 21 May 1941) was an Australian-born writer known for his English crime fiction writing.

-Birth & parents
+Birth and parents

-Brandon was born John Gordon Joyce in Richmond, Victoria.
-He was the first son of actors John Gordon Joyce (1836-1903) and Mary Emma Bate (1858-1915).
+Brandon was born John Gordon Joyce on 8 March 1879 in Richmond, Victoria and was baptised at St Ignatius' Church, Richmond, on 22 July 1883.
+He was the first son of actors John Gordon Joyce (1836–1903) and Mary Emma Bate (1858–1915).
 His mother was known professionally as Emma Bronton.
 His parents married on 11 May 1878 in Melbourne and on 20 May 1895 his mother petitioned for a divorce from her husband on the grounds of desertion, drunkenness and cruelty.
 The Joyce's had been on tour in September 1888.
 Mr Joyce was discharged from the company in which they were acting, and while she went to Auckland it was arranged that he should go to Melbourne, where their two children were living with the partitioner's mother.
 Mrs Joyce gave him £16 to pay his expenses but he didn't go to the grandmother's house.
 Mr Joyce Snr had not been since nor had he in any way contributed to the support of Mrs Joyce and their children since that time.
 The suit was undefended and a decree nisi was granted, with costs against Mr Joyce.